rlporter24/Amplicon-dual-index-demux/README.md

 3. **Run the test analysis**\
    To check that the set up was successful, run a quick analysis using provided test data.
-To do this, edit the Snakefile so that line 4 reads:\
+To do this, run:\
-  `configfile: "config/test_config.yaml"`\
-  rather than:\
-  `configfile: "config/config.yaml"`\
-  Then run:\
-  `snakemake --cores 1`
+  `snakemake --cores 1 -s test_Snakefile`
   within the ‘16S_demux_edits’ directory.
 This should take about 16 minutes depending on your system, and will run a test analysis using ‘config/test_fastq.txt’,   ‘config/test_samplesheet.txt’ and the test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated within the test_out/trimmed directory:\
      <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
+   ### ^ THIS WILL NEED TO BE UPDATED WITH NEW NAMES!\
   If the files are generated in the ‘trimmed’ directory are all present, the run has been successful.\
   To exit the container, simply type ‘exit’.

-4. **Run the actual analysis**\
+5. **Run the actual analysis**\
   To run the actual analysis, ensure your input files are accurate and located in the correct directory (see >Inputs for details), and ensure that the paths within ‘config/config.yaml’ are correct.
-Next edit the Snakefile so that line 4 reads:\
-  `config/config.yaml`\
-  rather than:\
-  `configfile: "config/test_config.yaml`.\
 \
   If you aren’t using a job manager like slurm, you can use the command:\
   `snakemake --cores 1`\